Jed DeBruin

 Publications and Presentations

-• DeBruin, J. (in review).
+• DeBruin, J. (under revision).
 'A Better Way to Live, A Better Way to Cultivate': Henry Allen Laine and the Development of the Black Agricultural Extension Service in Kentucky.
 The Register of the Kentucky Historical Society.